YijingYangUvA/YijingYangUvA/README.md

 ## About me

-I’m Olivia (Yijing), a Communication Science Research Master’s student @ University of Amsterdam With an undergrad in Advertising from Fudan University and two years of Economics training,
+I’m Olivia (Yijing), a Communication Science Research Master’s student @ University of Amsterdam.

-I thrive in exploring the intersection of data storytelling, computational methods, and digital media.
+With an undergrad in Advertising from Fudan University and two years of Economics training,  I thrive in exploring the intersection of data storytelling, computational methods, and digital media.

 ## Featured Projects
 ### [AH for All: A/B Test on Inclusive Email Design](https://drive.google.com/file/d/1tK2ACZEiPk9baz4nWBW1Iv90gidyRI_m/view?usp=sharing)